Just-Abdul/IBM-SQL/README.md

-# Querying a disk-based database using IBM Watson studio
+# Querying IBM Db2 cloud database and a disk-based database using IBM Cloud resources.